 - PicoBTX: size 8”x 10.5” (20.32cm x 26.67cm).

-Server case: server case has a different structure, large size with good cooling system and complex structure.
+Server case: The server case has a different structure, a larger size, and an excellent cooling system, with a complex structure.

 3. Structure of Desktop case

-The internal structure of the case types are similar.
-The most popular is still the ATX standard design.
-An ATX case consists of 4 main areas:
+The internal structure of the different case types is very similar.
+The most commonly used design is still the ATX standard.
+The ATX case consists of four main components:

 - Includes ports for connecting peripherals.